Yuri05/Test20/V12.1/README.md

 6. If you are using the OSP Qualification Runner (as part of the OSP Qualification Framework) - the path to the portable PK-Sim folder must be passed as an argument, otherwise the installed version will be used.
 </details>

-# Release Notes for the Open Systems Pharmacology Software Suite 12
+# Release Notes for the Open Systems Pharmacology Software Suite 12 Update 1

 ## New features
 <!--